Expedition 52: Station maintenance

-New Crew
+New crew

 On July 28, the Soyuz MS-05 launched from Baikonur Cosmodrome in Kazakhstan with Randy Bresnik of NASA, Sergey Ryazanskiy of Roscosmos and Italian Paolo Nespoli of ESA.
 They docked later that day while both spacecraft were over Germany.

-August 2017 - Research and Resupply
+August 2017 – Research and resupply

-August Research
+August research

 Nespoli and Bresnik recorded their experiences with space headaches, researches later concluded that changes in cerebral blood flow and intracranial pressure caused them, opposed to the theory that it was space motion sickness.
 Fischer and Whitson studied a new drugs effects on mouse bone atrophy, current therapies cannot restore lost bone, but the new drug from the University of California at Los Angeles had the potential to rebuild bone and block further bone loss.

-SpaceX Delivered Supplies
+SpaceX delivered supplies

 On August 16, Fischer and Nespoli captured the SpaceX CRS-12 Dragon using the station's robotic arm and installed it on the station's Harmony module.
 The Dragon delivered more than 6,400 pounds of supplies including an ice cream treat for the astronauts.

 Spacewalk

-Yurchikhin and Ryazankiy exited the Pirs Docking Compartment on August 17th.
+Yurchikhin and Ryazankiy exited the Pirs Docking Compartment on August 17.
 They manually deployed 5 nanosatellites and collected test containers from various locations outside the Russian segment of the space station.

-September 2017 - Mission Close Out
+September 2017 – Mission close out

 Peggy Whitson, Jack Fischer and Fyodor Yurchikhin touched down on September 3 at 1:21 UTC southeast of Dzhezkazgan in Kazakhstan, in their Soyuz MS-04 capsule.
 Whitson completed a 288-day mission, her third long duration mission which brought her career total to 665 days in space, a new record for U.S. and 8th on the all time list of days in space.
 Fischer and Yurchikin completed 136 days in space, giving Yurchikin a total of 673 days in space, placing him 7th of all time at that time.